micheleandreoli/mulinux/README.md

 # muLinux
-muLinux was an Italian  lightweight floppy-based Linux distribution.
+muLinux was an Italian  lightweight floppy-based Linux distribution, developed between 1998 and 2004.
 Mu (&mu;) is the Greek letter that traditionally stands for "micro", which officially means one millionth, but in general means
 "very small".

 ![mu](http://micheleandreoli.org/public/Software/mulinux/mu/img/mulinux3.gif) <br>